stograde/cs253-specs/README.md

 This document has been sourced from the cs251tk-specs at https://github.com/StoDevX/cs251-specs

 # cs253-specs
+This document defines grading information for the CS department at Saint Olaf College.
+The information allows TA's to grade homework using the automated tool `cs251tk` specifically for the Algorithms and Data Structures course (CS 253).

 This document is a work in progress.

 ## Examples